 The Importance of Keeping Accumulated Leaves Away from Storm Drains

 Since leaf pick-up is provided during regular trash/recycling collection, it's important to place leaves into paper bags or properly marked "Yard Waste" containers (per information shown above).
 The Village encourages residents to check on nearby storm drains and to help keep them flowing by removing accumulated debris.
-Here are four important reasons to NOT rake or blow leaves into the street:
+Here are five important reasons to NOT rake or blow leaves into the street:

 - Accumulated leaves can block storm drains.
 Piled leaves can block storm drains, and during heavy rains or ice/slush storms it can quickly lead to flooding and potential property damage.
 When raking or blowing fallen leaves in the fall and spring, please ensure they're properly bagged and not piled in the street.

 - Excessive decayed leaves in storm drains can alter ecosystems.
 As our storm water drains into the Fox River, smaller tributaries and retention ponds, the high concentration of nutrients in decayed leaves can lead to algae blooms in larger bodies of water.